nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sdk.rst

             The bootstrap script will update all west modules.
             This action may take a few minutes.

-For additional information regarding setting up the device and familiarizing yourself with the Nordic's development environment and tools, see the `Getting started`_ guide.
+For additional information regarding setting up the device and familiarizing yourself with the Nordic's development environment and tools, see the `NCS Getting started`_ guide.

 .. _dk_building_sample_app: